 Sure, your hips sink down a little into the polymer when you’re on your back (which is quite normal) but never to the point where your spine falls out of proper alignment.

 Yes, in fact, Purple states the 3.0 model is their flagship bed for these types of sleepers.
 As we stated above, the bed finds a nice balance between comfort and support.
 Plus, the responsive nature of coils and Hyper-Elastic Polymer make it quite effortless for active sleepers to shift from their back to their stomach to their side and vice versa.

 All in all, the Purple.3 is just a super accommodating bed that properly supports sleepers, no matter what position their in.

 The Purple.3 will provide more than enough support for smaller sized individuals.
-In all honestly, petite body types could probably save money and go with the Original Purple mattress.
-The original model will still provide adequate support yet you’ll still get the benefits of Hyper-Elastic Polymer.
+In all honestly, petite body types could probably save money and go with the flagship Purple mattress.
+The flagship model will still provide adequate support yet you’ll still get the benefits of Hyper-Elastic Polymer.

 We generally steer heavier sleepers towards beds with coils so the Purple.3 definitely fits the bill.